-A Research Output is any output derived from research that is published or made publicly available.
+A Research Output is derived from research that is published or made publicly available.

-The Library will view the published or Version of Record to validate it.
-This is typically the final, peer-reviewed, and officially published version that is publicly accessible via the publisher.
+The Library will use the published or Version of Record—typically the final, peer-reviewed version accessible via the publisher—to validate each output.

-Library Validation is crucial because accurate bibliographic metadata supports the credibility and recognition of your research.
-ResearchNow serves as the authoritative source of truth for Flinders research publications, including bibliographic metadata and affiliations.
-It is also the primary data source for the University’s external reporting requirements.
+Accurate metadata supports the credibility and recognition of your research.
+ResearchNow is the authoritative source for Flinders' research publications, including metadata and affiliations, and is used for the University's external reporting.

 If you see a duplicate of a research output you are entering you have the following options: